-- Unlike Bichat who preferred to work on tissues, Virchow viewed cells with great importance as he believed that each element inside it is mutually independent.
+- Unlike Bichat, who preferred to work on tissues, Virchow viewed cells highly, believing that each element inside is mutually independent.

 - Virchow proposed his most famous dictum: “Omnis cellula e cellula” (All cells come from preexisting cells.) in 1855.

-- In 1735, Linnaeus published his book entitled the Systema Naturae, that takes into account all of his detailed classification of living organisms.
+- In 1735, Linnaeus published his book entitled The Systema Naturae, which takes into account all of his detailed classification of living organisms.

-- His approach and theories may appear to be quite primitive as compared to modern methods but his discoveries helped in building the fundamental knowledge in zoology.
+- His approach and theories may appear to be quite primitive as compared to modern methods.
+Still, his discoveries helped in building the fundamental knowledge in zoology.

-- Aristotle has written several works about the history, movement, growth, and the parts of animal in general.
+- Aristotle has written several works about the history, movement, growth, and parts of animals in general.

 - Aside from being the “Father of Zoology“, Aristotle is also sometimes referred to as the “Father of Biology“.